 - Unusual interest in nationally publicized disasters or suicides

-If you or a loved one has both bipolar disorder and, in addition, self-injurious behavior, it's vital that you work with your doctor to self-manage your illness.
+If you or a loved one has both bipolar disorder and, in addition, self-injurious behavior, it's vital that you work with your doctor to jointly manage your illness.
 By keeping your moods in check, you can avoid overwhelming feelings of sadness or anxiety that may lead to destructive behaviors like self-injury.
 Self-injury in itself is not a symptom of bipolar disorder, but often may be the sign of another co-occurring disorder, such as borderline personality disorder, that requires its own treatment.
 Psychotherapies that target self-injurious behavior, such as dialectical behavior therapy (DBT), remain the cornerstone of treatment for this problem.
 While medicines sometimes can be helpful for trouble controlling angry or aggressive impulses, including impulses to hurt yourself, medication alone is often not as effective as psychotherapy for managing impulses to hurt yourself.